-Associate Professors and Librarian IV's may be appointed with tenure if they have 13.3.1.3 had tenure, or if they have completed probationary service equivalent to the minimum at U. of S., at a comparable institution.
+Associate Professors, Extension Specialist IV's and Librarian IV's may be appointed with tenure if they have had tenure, or if they have completed probationary service equivalent to the minimum at U. of S., at a comparable institution.

-If you are appointed at the rank of Professor (often called 'full Professor'), you will 13.3.1.4 be appointed with tenure or you may be appointed with a probationary period that will only be two years in duration in the last year of which you must go forward for tenure.
-It is not recommended that a candidate be appointed as a probationary (full) Professor.

-Renewal of probation: Unless you are appointed at the rank of Professor, in the third, or final, year of your initial probationary period, you are considered either for renewal of probation for an additional two, or three, years depending on rank, or for tenure.14

-Faculty hired as Lecturers, Assistant Professors, or Librarians I, II or III that choose13.3.1.1to renew their probationary period will extend it for an additional three years.
-Those13.3.1.2hired as Associate Professors or Librarian IV's that choose to renew their probation13.3.1.2will renew it for an additional two years.
-In very exceptional circumstances you mayrequest to extend your probationary period for one more year.

-It is rare that renewal of probation is not granted, but it may occur, especially if a condition that was made at the time of appointment has not been fulfilled.
+If you are appointed at the rank of Professor (often called 'full Professor'), you will be appointed with tenure or you may be appointed with a probationary period that will only be two years in duration.
+13.3.1.4 Renewal of probation: In the third, or final, year of your initial probationary period, you are considered either for renewal of probation for an additional two or three years, depending on rank, or for tenure.
+14 Faculty hired as Lecturers, Assistant Professors, Extension Specialists II or III or Librarians I, II or III that choose to renew their probationary period will extend it for an additional three years.
+Those hired as Associate Professors, Extension Specialist IV's or Librarian IV's that choose to renew their probation will renew it for an additional two years.
+In very exceptional circumstances you may request to extend your probationary period for one more year.
+13.3.1.1 13.3.1.2 It is rare that renewal of probation is not granted, but it may occur, especially if a condition that was made at the time of appointment has not been fulfilled.
 For example, if completion of a Ph.
 D. degree was a condition made at the time of appointment and you have not completed the Ph.D., renewal may not take place.
 The Renewals and Tenure Committee consider renewal of probation and to avoid repetition, the structure and function of this committee is discussed under Tenure below.

-During the probationary period your Department head (or Dean in an nondepartmentalized College) will provide you with written comments once a year on your performance on a "Progress Towards Tenure" form.
-It is very important to fully discuss any comments made on these forms with your Department Head14.5.2

-Faculty who have prior service in non-tenurable faculty appointments, may choose 13.3.2.2 to use it as service towards tenure in the tenure consideration process.
-13.3.3.3 13.7.3 15.6

-TENURE (Article 15):

-What is Tenure?The collective agreement states: "Tenure means the appointment of an employee to a permanent position on the academic staff of the University."
-Equivalent to tenure for some members, for example those in the Crop Development Centre and clinical faculty in the College of Medicine, is Continuing Status or Permanent Status.15 35.6 36.3
+During the probationary period your Department head (or Dean in an non-departmentalized College) will provide you with written comments once a year on your performance on a "Progress Towards Tenure" form.
+It is very important to fully discuss any comments made on these forms with your Department Head 14.5.2 15.12.2 Faculty who have prior service in non-tenurable faculty appointments, may choose to use it as service towards tenure in the tenure consideration process.
+13.3.2.2 13.3.3.3 13.7.3 15.6 TENURE (Article 15): What is Tenure?
+The collective agreement states: "Tenure means the appointment of an employee to a permanent position on the academic staff of the University."
+Equivalent to tenure for some members, for example 15 35.6 36.3 those in the Crop Development Centre and clinical faculty in the College of our members and this protection is perhaps the key element in a healthy University that is relevant to all facets of society.
+One of the continuing roles of the Faculty Association is to ensure that this protection continues to be enjoyed by our members.

-Tenure offers protection against infringements of the academic freedom of our members and this protection is perhaps the key element in a healthy University that is relevant to all facets of society.
-One of the continuing roles of the Faculty
+Tenure offers protection against infringements of the academic freedom of

-Association is to ensure that this protection continues to be enjoyed by our members.
+Medicine, is Continuing Status or Permanent Status.